Abadrausar/Rubble-/rubble/Rubble Readme.txt

-	Support for embeding scripts in raw files, do advanced setup right in the raws Simple variable expansion, no more GET_VAR, works in any parse stage Many templates for registering objects and the like are replacements for vanilla raw tags allowing better formating
+	Support for embeding scripts in raw files, do advanced setup right in the raws Simple variable expansion, no more GET_VAR, works in any parse stage Many templates for registering objects and the like are replacements for vanilla raw tags allowing better formating Using scripting some files may be parsed but not included in the generated raws

 Cons:
 	Not compatible with any version of Blast